In most cases, there’s a point in a woman’s life in which the effects of aging tempt her to get a bit negative about her

-Before we know it, the hustle and bustle of Christmas will be over, and we will be getting used to the idea of 2018.
+Before we know it, the hustle and bustle of Christmas will be over, and we will be getting used to the idea of the year 2020!
 It’s a little painful to think about actually—All the Christmas decorating, planning, baking, shopping, parties, all of it is going to be squeezed into the next few weeks…and then we will be on to the next thing.
 Just like that, it will be over.

 But what a shame it would be if we got through this madness only to realize we focused mostly on the madness.
 I don’t think any of us want to do that.
 We know Christmas is a beautiful time to reflect on the truths of the gospel, to remember God humbly entered earth as a baby, and to rejoice in the salvation Jesus accomplished.
 But the reality is, we will give little thought to these truths if we don’t work to direct our focus–the current of the chaos is just too strong.

-So knowing you are busy, here are 3 basic and easy ways to stay focused this December:
+So knowing you are busy, here are 3 basic ways to stay focused this December:

 #1 Keep your quiet times intact.

 During busy seasons, quiet times can easily be the first thing to go.
 Yet, they might be what we need most to get through the busy season well!
 We certainly need to be in God’s word to get perspective.
 We definitely need to rely on God through prayer.
 And without a doubt, we need some quiet moments to reflect on how to best please God each day.
 We need our daily quiet time.